07 3211 1117

 Renegotiate Commitments: Our couples counselling can assist you in voicing worries about commitment before working towards a clear and workable agreement and offering tools and methods to help you move forward in a completely safe and confidential environment.

-Stamp out Negative Coping Mechanisms: If you suspect your coping mechanisms may be tied to your relationship problems, then counselling can help you get rid of these self-medicating solutions and remedy your relationship.
+Stamp out Negative Coping Mechanisms: If you suspect your coping mechanisms may be tied to your relationship problems, then counsellors can help you get rid of these self-medicating solutions and remedy your relationship.
 If you feel they have become an addiction, we encourage you to engage in our addiction counselling services.

 Positive Engagement = Positive Results: Couples therapy is suitable for all couples, married or not, heterosexual or homosexual, cohabiting or living separately — but it always has a greater chance of success when both partners are committed to the process and engage positively with the counselling.